At Christmas time, the living room really is the heart of the whole festive experience.

 With visitors arriving and in need of refreshment, a coffee table or side table is a necessity, to balance a hot drink and mince pie, or perhaps something a little stronger?
 And, when the Queen's speech is finally over, you can use your table for those all-important board games.
 You know, the ones where your other half gets slightly over-competitive!

-The Oscar oak nest of small tables will make the perfect addition to your room.
+Something like the oak nest of small tables, pictured below, will make the perfect addition to your room.
 With its modern design, it'll fit with a wide range of decors.
 Just don't forget the coasters!

 A place for your family memories